Trade Stock Indices

 Double Top

-In Indices, this setup is used as a early warning that the bullish trend is about to reverse.
-However, it is only confirmed once the neck line is broken and the stocks market crosses below the neckline.
-Neck-line is just another term/name for last support zone formed on the trading chart.
+In Indices, this configuration is employed as an initial alert that the upward trend is poised to reverse.
+Nevertheless, it is solely verified once the neckline is breached and the stocks market moves beneath the neckline.
+Neck-line is merely an alternative term/designation for the recent support area formed on the trading chart.

 Summary: